ep1cman/unifi-protect-backup/README.md

 3. `pip install unifi-protect-backup`
 4. Optional: Install `ffprobe` so that `unifi-protect-backup` can check the length of the clips it downloads

+### Account Setup
+In order to connect to your unifi protect instance, you will first need to setup a local admin account:

+* Login to your *Local Portal* on your UniFiOS device, and click on *Users*
+* In the upper right corner, click on *Add User*
+* Click *Add Admin*, and fill out the form.
+Specific Fields to pay attention to:
+  * Role: Must be *Limited Admin*
+  * Account Type: *Local Access Only*
+  * CONTROLLER PERMISSIONS - Under UniFi Protect, select Administrators.
+* Click *Add* in at the bottom Right.

 ## Usage

 :warning: **Potential Data Loss**: Be very careful when setting the `rclone-destination`, at midnight every day it will